-Photographic Procreation is a project existing in three parts:
+Photographic Procreation: Present-ness and Kinship in Family Photographs is a project existing in three parts:

 Exhibition and catalogue